Roses are red, violets are blue.

 Tip: If you decide to have the students work in small groups, consider giving each group a different poem to analyze with a different set of corresponding questions.
 Save time at the end of class for each group to read the poem to the class and present their analysis of the rhyme scheme.

-Poems are a great way to bring fun and interesting stories in your English lessons.
+Poems are a great way to bring fun and interesting stories to your English lessons.
 You can expand on this further by adding FluentU to your classroom as well.
-FluentU provides the best of news clips, music videos, documentaries and more, as well as interesting and engaging learning exercises, to help ESL students get a fun and well-rounded learning experience.

 3. Order the poem